 The UK and Ireland Chapter runs two programmes specifically for students/young people, which are described below.

 The 2018 SAMPE UK & Ireland Student Seminar was held at the IOM3 in London on 5th July.
 This event was heavily subscribed, with six smart students all giving impressive talks.

 The judging panel comprised Andrew Mills, Carwyn Ward and Natalia Becerra.

 The student presenters were:

-The winners were Riikka and Geoff, who will repeat their presentations at the SAMPE Europe conference in Southampton in September, in competition with the winners from the other SAMPE Europe chapters.
-We wish them both the very best of luck!
+The winners were Riikka and Geoff, who repeated their presentations at the SAMPE Europe conference in Southampton in September, along with the winners from the other SAMPE Europe chapters.

 The "composite" photo shows, from left to right: Danijela, Riikka, Geoff, Natalia, Andrew, Carwyn, Ghilana and Lourens.